Juansher: Under the Sasanian Empire

 For several more years, Juansher fought under Farrukhzad, the brother and successor of Rostam.
 He participated in another crucial battle, which the 10th-century author Movses Kaghankatvatsi described as "a cruel defeat" for the Sasanians.
-In 644/45, Juansher went back to Albania through Adurbadagan, most likely due to losing faith in the Sasanian Empire, realizing its impending downfall.
+In 644/45, Juansher went back to Albania through Adurbadagan (in present-day northwestern Iran), most likely due to losing faith in the Sasanian Empire, realizing its impending downfall.
 While he was still in Adurbadagan, Juansher alienated Farrukhzad by turning down a marriage alliance.
 After that, he rebelled against the Sasanians.